trevorprater/wholikes/README.md

-This rudimentary script yielded my most popular creation on Dec 25, 2015, resulting in millions of views from people around the globe.
-Please do not use this code to judge my skills, instead, enjoy the art for what it is.
+This rudimentary script yielded my most popular creation on Dec 25, 2015, resulting in many millions of views from around the globe.
+Please do not judge my coding skills by this script, instead, I hope you enjoy the art for what it is.

 It is worth noting that the nodes with no connections represent 75,000 fake instagram accounts that I created before generating this image.